Nicholas Professor of Global Environmental Change

 Clark received a BS from the North Carolina State University in Entomology, a MS from the University of Massachusetts in Forestry and Wildlife, and a PhD from the University of Minnesota in Ecology.
 Between his MS and PhD, he studied at the University of Göttingen under a Fulbright-DAAD fellowship.
 At Duke University, Clark teaches Biodiversity Science and Applications and Ecological Models & Data.
 He has served as Director for the Center on Global Change, Director of Graduate Studies for the University Program in Ecology, Chair of Life Sciences for the Distinguished Professorships Committee.
 In the Nicholas School of the Environment he has served as chair of Faculty Council and of the Committee on Distinguished Professorships.

 Clark has testified before congress on behalf of the Ecological Society of America and the NSF budget.
-He served on editorial boards for Ecology and Ecological Monographs, Annual Reviews of Ecology and Systematics, Global Change Biology, Ecosystems, Trends in Ecology and Evolution, and the Journal for Agricultural, Biological, and Environmental Statistics.
+He served on editorial boards for Ecology and Ecological Monographs, Annual Reviews of Ecology and Systematics, Global Change Biology, Ecosystems, Elementa, Trends in Ecology and Evolution, and the Journal for Agricultural, Biological, and Environmental Statistics.
 He has served on NSF Advisory panels for Ecology, Earth System History, LTER, Ecology and Evolution of Infectious Disease, and Ecosystem Science.
 He chaired ESA’s Mercer Award Committee and was Vice President for Science.
 He was a founding member of the Science Advisory Board of the National Center for Ecological Analysis and Synthesis.